-Heat pump (optional)
+Heat pump

-Heat pump units are "Limited Range" equipped with back-up electric resistance or hydronic heat.
-Limited Range heat pumps are designed to operate when outdoor temperatures are between 75°F and 40°F and with a maximum indoor temperature of 80°F. The unit is equipped with a reversing valve that is energized for cooling and de-energized in heating mode.
+Heat pump units are "Limited Range" and should be equipped with back-up electric resistance or hydronic heat.
+Limited Range heat pumps are designed to operate when outdoor temperatures are between 75°F(24°C) and 40°F(4.4°C) and with a maximum indoor temperature of 80°F(26.6°C).
+The unit is equipped with a reversing valve that is energized for cooling and de-energized in heating mode.
+Electric heating or hydronic heat will operate using the onboard control logic below the operating conditions of the heat pump.